About this day

 About Alexander Watson

 Alexander Watson is Professor of History at Goldsmiths, University of London.
-He has written widely on East-Central Europe and Britain during the First World War.
+He has written many books and papers on East – Central Europe and Britain during the First World War.
 His latest book, Ring of Steel: Germany and Austria-Hungary at War, 1914-1918, won the Wolfson History Prize and the Guggenheim-Lehrman Prize in Military History, and was the Sunday Times ‘History Book of the Year’ for 2014.

 About Neil Gregor

-Neil Gregor is Professor of Modern European History at the University of Southampton.
-His research interests range widely across 20th century German history, and have encompassed, at various points, aspects of business history, social history, cultural history and literary studies, along with historiography.
+Neil Gregor is Professor of Modern European History at Southampton University.
+His research interests range widely across 20th century German history, and have encompassed aspects of business, social and cultural history.
 He has published widely and is co-editor of German History, the journal of the German History Society.